x676f64/secureum-mind_map/content/7. Audit Findings 101/`Saferagequit` makes you lose funds.md

 # 26 - [`Saferagequit` makes you lose funds](./`Saferagequit`%20makes%20you%20lose%20funds.md)

-`Saferagequit` makes you lose funds `safeRagequit` and `ragequit` functions are used for withdrawing funds from the LAO.
+`safeRagequit` and `ragequit` functions are used for withdrawing funds from the LAO.
 The difference between them is that ragequit function tries to withdraw all the allowed tokens and `safeRagequit` function withdraws only some subset of these tokens, defined by the user.

 It’s needed in case the user or `GuildBank` is blacklisted in some of the tokens and the transfer reverts.